essaysMay 20, 20265 min read

 The Invisible Architecture

-Forty thousand words on how psychiatry decides who counts.
-The classification keeps holding long after the diagnosis changes.
+Forty thousand words on how psychiatry decides who counts, and why the classification keeps holding long after the diagnosis stops fitting.

 That's how infrastructure works.
 When it functions, it disappears.
-You look straight through it at whatever it delivers — water, electricity, a navigable road — and the system itself becomes invisible.
-It earns your attention only when it breaks: the pipe bursts, the grid goes down, the bridge collapses.
-The rest of the time it's just there, beneath everything, holding the world up without anyone noticing.
+You look straight through it at whatever it delivers, water, electricity, a navigable road, and the system itself goes invisible.
+It earns your attention only when it breaks: the pipe bursts, the grid fails, the bridge falls.
+The rest of the time it's just there, beneath everything, holding the world up while nobody notices.

-What I spent the last year writing is forty thousand words arguing that the DSM — the diagnostic manual American psychiatry runs on — is best understood the same way.
+What came together over the last year is forty thousand words arguing that the DSM, the diagnostic manual American psychiatry runs on, is best understood the same way.
 Not as a theory of the mind.
 As plumbing.

 What 'Infrastructure' Buys You

 The standard fight about the DSM is a fight about validity.
 Are these categories real?
-Does 'major depressive disorder' carve nature at its joints, or is it a heuristic we have collectively talked ourselves into?
-That fight has been going on since DSM-III shipped in 1980 and shows no sign of resolving.
+Does "major depressive disorder" carve nature at its joints, or is it a heuristic we've collectively talked ourselves into?
+That fight has run since DSM-III shipped in 1980 and shows no sign of resolving.

-The infrastructure lens — borrowed from Susan Leigh Star and the science-and-technology-studies tradition — reframes the question.
-Instead of asking is this true?, it asks: what does this system make possible, who maintains it, who pays when it breaks?
-Once you start asking those questions, the DSM looks very different.
-You see the insurance companies that need discrete codes to bill against.
-You see the FDA, which can only approve drugs for conditions the manual recognizes.
-You see the courts, which use diagnoses to assign competence; the schools, which use them to assign accommodations; the disability programs that hinge eligibility on which codes appear in a chart.
-Pull on any of those threads and the manual stops looking like a theory and starts looking like a load-bearing wall.
+The infrastructure lens, borrowed from Susan Leigh Star and the science-and-technology-studies tradition, reframes the question.
+Instead of asking is this true?, it asks: what does this system make possible, who maintains it, and who pays when it breaks?
+Once you start asking those, the DSM looks different.
+You see the insurers who need discrete codes to bill against.
+The FDA, which can only approve drugs for conditions the manual recognizes.
+The courts, which use diagnoses to assign competence; the schools, which use them to assign accommodations; the disability programs whose eligibility hinges on which codes appear in a chart.
+Pull any of those threads and the manual stops looking like a theory and starts looking like a load-bearing wall.

 Experience it yourselfRead The Invisible Architecture